oxfordcontrol/SwitchTimeOpt.jl/docs/optimization.rst

 .. note::
-  The nonliner switched system optimization operates by introducing additional linearization points at a fixed equally spaced linearization grid.
+  The nonliner switched system optimization operates by introducing additional linearization points at an equally spaced linearization grid.
 To set the number of linearization points to :math:`100` for example, it is just necessary to add an extra argument to the previous function call as follows:
   ::

     p = stoproblem(x0, nldyn, jac_nldyn, U, ngrid = 100)